fractalide/fractalide/nodes/README.md

 Once you have the above, you have truly reusable functions.
 Fractalide nodes are just this, and it makes the below so much easier to achieve:
 ```
 * Open source collaboration
-* Open Peer review of nodes
+* Open peer review of nodes
 * Nice clean reusable nodes
 * Reproducible applications
 ```